 This past weekend L and I celebrated another semester of teaching over by going to the Rochester Lilac Festival.

 This is the largest Rochester city festival lasting two full weeks and weekends.
 It takes place at Highland Park with food tents, many concerts from various local bands, a home and garden show, children’s shows and more.
 During the week they also have a Lilac run, wine and chocolate and craft beer tasting events.

-Fortunately Luke and I had heard that MCC provides parking for 2$ and a round trip shuttle back and forth to the festival.
+Fortunately L and I had heard that MCC provides parking for 2$ and a round trip shuttle back and forth to the festival.
 We were happy to not have to struggle to find a parking spot or fight the crowd.

 Once we were dropped off at the festival sight we briefly walked around the most crowded area where the food vendors and concerts were.
 Crossing the street into the larger park area we enjoyed strolling through the lilac trees which are in full bloom with purple and pink flowers and a strong fragrance.